 Our main project is to develop and demonstrate a telerobotic system that can assist with removal of the insulating blanket flap that covers the spacecraft’s fuel access port.
 This flap is taped over the primary insulating blanket that covers the rest of the spacecraft.
 It is necessary to remove the flap without damaging the primary blanket or satellite.

 Augmented Reality Head-Mounted Display (HMD) Research

 This began as a joint project with Juxtopia LLC in Baltimore, Maryland, to integrate surgical tracking technology with the Juxtopia optical see-through head-mounted display (HMD).
 It has broadened to include research in sensor fusion of optical tracking and inertial sensing, which enables the system to operate during periods of partial marker occlusion, and new calibration methods for optical see-through HMDs.
-Most recently, we have continued to collaborate with Juxtopia on a project investigating the use of augmented reality HMDs for training of combat medics.
+Most recently, we collaborated with Juxtopia on a project investigating the use of augmented reality HMDs for training of combat medics and have extended this work to training for neurosurgical procedures.
+With support from Intuitive Surgical, Inc., we are developing ARssist, an augmented reality HMD for the bedside assistant in robotic surgery.
 The lab has several HMDs, including Microsoft Hololens and Epson Moverio BT-200/BT-300.